cianoc/incudine/README.rst

-Template for the Read the Docs tutorial
+Incudine Tutorial
 =======================================

+This tutorial is for the Incudine Music and DSP environment.

 This GitHub template includes fictional Python library with some basic Sphinx docs.